Contrast-Security-OSS/DeveloperLearnGuide/docs/Log4Shell/Overview.md

 ## Log4Shell

+### What is Log4j?

+First, let's talk about the affected package.
+Log4j is a programming library (ie. pre-written code) that appears in millions of computer applications globally.
+It is free, open-source, and has been widely-used since 2001.

+Applications use Log4j to write short amounts of information into files/databases for “logging” purposes.

-Log4shell is the nickname provided to the Remote Code Execution (RCE) vulnerability that was disclosed in the Log4J utility managed by the Apache Foundation.
-Specifically, log4shell refers to CVE-2021-44228 and associated vulnerabilities.
+Log4Shell is the nickname provided to the Remote Code Execution (RCE) vulnerability that was disclosed in the Log4J utility managed by the Apache Foundation.
+Specifically, Log4Shell refers to CVE-2021-44228 and associated vulnerabilities.

-If an application is using a vulnerable version of log4j, an attacker can trigger the application to reach out to an attacker-controlled host which then deploys malicious code on the application’s server and gives the attacker control over the application and the server it sits on.
+If an application is using a vulnerable version of Log4j, an attacker can trigger the application to reach out to an attacker-controlled host which then deploys malicious code on the application’s server and gives the attacker control over the application and the server it sits on.

+A single web request can be enough to initiate a Log4j hack.
+Often the request can occur even before a user is authenticated.
+- Some 8.2 million programmers around the world currently use Java (ZDNet)
+- 58% of Java apps contain vulnerable versions of Log4j
+- While multiple patches have been so far released (with more likely coming in the future) Log4j is so common that most organizations struggle to identify all the instances in their environments

 ### Demo